K1nd4SUS/K1nd4SUS.github.io/src/pages/blog/posts/blog-k1nd4-cluster.md

 ## The goal

-I wanted a single machine to host the k1nd4sus websites and services with the workflows you'd expect from a "real" platform:
+We wanted a single machine to host the K!nd4sus websites and services with the workflows you'd expect from a "real" platform:

-- **Declarative everything** — no `kubectl apply` from my laptop at 2 AM
+- **Declarative everything**: no `kubectl apply` from my laptop at 2 AM
-- **GitOps** — the cluster state lives in Git; pushing is deploying
+- **GitOps**: the cluster state lives in Git; pushing is deploying
-- **Automatic TLS** — certificates that issue and renew themselves
+- **Automatic TLS**: certificates that issue and renew themselves
-- **Observability** — node metrics, cluster health, and uptime probes for every hosted webpage
+- **Observability**: node metrics, cluster health, and uptime probes for every hosted webpage
-- **Alerting** — if a site goes down or a cert is about to expire, I get an email.
+- **Alerting**: if a site goes down or a cert is about to expire, I get an email.
 If everything is quiet, I can *trust* the quiet.

 ## The hardware and base layer

 One node: **32 cores, 32 GB RAM**.
 Plenty for a lab that hosts websites, CI-driven deployments, and a monitoring stack with room to spare.

-For Kubernetes I picked **[k3s](https://k3s.io/)** — a single-binary, CNCF-certified distribution that's ideal for one node:
+For Kubernetes I picked **[k3s](https://k3s.io/)**, a single-binary, CNCF-certified distribution that's ideal for one node:

 - Ships with **Traefik** as the ingress controller
 - Ships with the **local-path** storage provisioner (PVCs become directories on the node's disk)
-- Control plane components (scheduler, controller-manager) run *embedded* in the k3s binary — this detail matters later
+- Control plane components (scheduler, controller-manager) run *embedded* in the k3s binary: this detail matters later

 ```bash
 curl -sfL https://get.k3s.io | sh -